 - Birth Defects: The injuries caused by defective drugs may affect more than the people directly receiving them.
 The side effects those drugs are known to cause may also affect unborn children.
 Doctors should be especially cautious when prescribing medication to pregnant women.
 They must be certain that those drugs will not endanger the expecting mothers and their babies.

 - Death: In rare cases, a defective drug’s adverse effects could prove fatal.
 It could trigger a heart attack or some other serious health issue.
 Doctors must always be aware of the capabilities of the drugs they are prescribing/administering to prevent a potential tragedy.
-Cases like this would require the services of a Texas wrongful death lawyer.
+Cases like this would require the services of a San Antonio wrongful death lawyer.

 Types of Drug Recalls

 Drug recalls are initiated to remove potentially dangerous drugs from the market.
 The FDA may initiate a drug recall after receiving complaints from members of the public.
 In some cases, the drug manufacturers themselves may recall their products.
 After learning about the potentially harmful effects of their drugs, manufacturers may request help from the FDA to pull their products from the shelves as soon as possible.

 There are different classifications issued for drug recalls.
 Let’s talk more about those classifications and what they mean.

 - Class I Drug Recalls: Class I drug recalls are the most urgent that may become issued by either the FDA or the drug companies.
 If you hear about this type of recall, the drug they are pulling can cause serious health problems.
 A person who takes the drug may even pass away from the ill effects it causes.

 - Class II Drug Recalls: The FDA and drug companies will issue Class II drug recall for products that cause temporary health problems.
 There is also a small chance that these drugs may cause potentially serious complications.